diyscif/diyscif/scif-thesis.md

 #### Site Perimeter

 Without a secure perimeter, access to and movement within the site cannot be controlled.
-A secure fencing or other form of perimeter should be errected around the site and continuously monitored for unauthorized penetration.
+A secure fencing or other form of perimeter should be erected around the site and continuously monitored for unauthorized penetration.
 For renovation projects, barriers should be installed to segregate construction workers from operational activities, providing protection against unauthorized